zAlweNy26/LivingDexTracker/README.md

 - [ ] Translate pokémon, regions and games names in other languages
 - [ ] Add pokédex backgroud to modal with pokémon info
 - [ ] Add pokémon cry
+- [ ] Add profile customization with trainers
+- [ ] Add a board with GTS like posts
+- [ ] Read old Notion